Debit and Cash Only

 Testing ensures that the cannabis you’re bringing home is free and clear of contaminants.
 Without third-party testing, cannabis products may contain unsafe levels of contaminants like additives, heavy metals, mold, or residual solvents, and you’d never know.

 How do you know the flower you’re buying truly contains 28% THC?
-Cannabis testing confirms that the contents on the label match the product inside.
+Cannabis testing confirms that the contents on the label are of verified cannabis quality, as in, they match the product inside.

 Certificates of analysis (CoAs), which are provided following a laboratory test, include a breakdown of cannabinoid content and terpene profile, so you know precisely what’s in the product you’ve chosen.
 Unlicensed cannabis sellers often won’t be able to furnish these documents, but licensed dispensaries like The Travel Agency only carry products with detailed test results that every customer can review.

-How to access — and understand — cannabis test results
+How to access and understand cannabis lab test results

 All cannabis products sold at a licensed dispensary must include either a link or a QR code that directs you to the complete testing results and the CoA issued by the third-party laboratory that conducted the tests.
-The results are spelled out plainly and are meant for anyone to easily understand them.
+The results are spelled out plainly and are meant for anyone to easily understand, so that everyone knows the brand has tested its cannabis for quality.

 The first page of a CoA includes the company name and license number.
-It also includes the lot information and batch or sample ID so you can confirm the test results are for the product you purchased.
-It also includes the date the samples were collected, the date they were received, and the date test results were reported.
+It also includes a lot of information and batch or sample ID, so you can confirm the test results are for the product you purchased.
+Additionally, it tells you the date the samples were collected, the date they were received, and the date test results were reported.

 The next thing you’ll see is cannabinoid and terpene profiles.
 You’ll find the percentage and volume by weight for each one.
 This information can help you confirm the accuracy of what’s on the product page.
 More importantly, it can help you anticipate how a product may affect you.